What makes a language easy to deep-learn? Deep neural networks and humans similarly benefit from compositional structure: Acknowledgments

-\paragraph{Acknowledgements} We thank Yosef Prat, Tal Simon, Mitja Nikolaus, Marieke Woensdregt, Kadine Saraiva de Carvalho, and Sergio Pereira Soares for their comments and discussions.
-We thank Shijie Wu for sharing their data.
+We thank Dota Tianai Dong, Koen de Reus, Yosef Prat, Tal Simon, Willem Zuidema, Tessa Verhoef, Mitja Nikolaus, Marieke Woensdregt, and Adam Kohan for their comments and discussions.
+We thank Shinje Wu and Marianne de Heer Kloots for sharing their data.